jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 As in Section 5.0.1, if you experience problems other than Errno 110, you may need to edit PATHS_FROM_ECLIPSE_TO_PYTHON in pydevd_file_utils.py.
-If this is the case, you will need to change the file every time you debug a different file.
+If this is the case, you will need to change the file paths every time you debug a different file.
 ===============================================================================